dfe-analytical-services/explore-education-statistics/src/explore-education-statistics-api-docs/README.md

 TECH_DOCS_HOST=https://some-other-site bundle exec middleman
 ```

+## Generating API reference docs

+API reference documentation is generated at build time using any `openapi-v*.json` documents that
+are found in the `source` directory.
+For example, to create the reference docs for a v2 API, add
+a `openapi-v2.json`.

+Refer to `lib/api_reference_pages_extension.rb` for how we implement this.

 ## Notifications for expired pages

 All pages are configured with expiry dates so that they can be re-reviewed.
 We have automated the